beneitez/ncct2cta/README.md

 * **Finite-time conditioned problem and unobserved variables:** Some vessels that enhance in a normal CTA are occluded/dark here, and exact enhancement depends on bolus timing/collaterals invisible on NCCT.
-  Task is "impossible" because NCCT doesn't reveal occlusion, Model is expected to do well in the overall vessel tree (learning to "colour" vessels is well-posed), it will do badly on occlusions (there is a vessel but no blood flow).
+  Task is "impossible" because NCCT doesn't reveal occlusion.
+Model is expected to do well in the overall vessel tree (learning to "colour" vessels is better posed), it will do badly on occlusions (there is a vessel but no blood flow).

 ## Setup